Rep. Robert Bresnahan, Jr. Sells Salesforce, Inc. (NYSE:CRM) Shares

 - Sold $1,001 – $15,000 in shares of Credo Technology Group (NASDAQ:CRDO) on 1/29/2025.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, January 9th.
-Shareholders of record on Wednesday, December 18th were paid a dividend of $0.40 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, January 9th.
+Stockholders of record on Wednesday, December 18th were paid a dividend of $0.40 per share.
 The ex-dividend date was Wednesday, December 18th.
-This represents a $1.60 annualized dividend and a yield of 0.49%.
-Salesforce’s dividend payout ratio is 26.32%.
+This represents a $1.60 annualized dividend and a dividend yield of 0.49%.
+Salesforce’s payout ratio is currently 26.32%.

 Analyst Ratings Changes

-CRM has been the topic of several research analyst reports.
-Macquarie reissued a “neutral” rating and set a $370.00 price target on shares of Salesforce in a report on Wednesday, December 18th.
-Canaccord Genuity Group raised their target price on Salesforce from $315.00 to $415.00 and gave the stock a “buy” rating in a report on Wednesday, December 4th.
-JMP Securities reaffirmed a “market outperform” rating and issued a $450.00 target price on shares of Salesforce in a report on Wednesday, December 18th.
-Northland Securities reaffirmed an “outperform” rating and issued a $440.00 target price (up from $400.00) on shares of Salesforce in a report on Wednesday, December 4th.
-Finally, Barclays raised their target price on Salesforce from $415.00 to $425.00 and gave the stock an “overweight” rating in a report on Wednesday, December 4th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-one have issued a buy rating and four have assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $377.63.
+Several brokerages have recently commented on CRM.
+KeyCorp raised Salesforce from a “sector weight” rating to an “overweight” rating and set a $440.00 price target on the stock in a research note on Friday, December 13th.
+The Goldman Sachs Group increased their price objective on Salesforce from $360.00 to $400.00 and gave the company a “buy” rating in a research note on Wednesday, December 4th.
+Jefferies Financial Group boosted their price objective on Salesforce from $400.00 to $425.00 and gave the stock a “buy” rating in a research report on Wednesday, December 4th.
+Bank of America raised their price target on Salesforce from $390.00 to $440.00 and gave the company a “buy” rating in a research note on Wednesday, December 4th.
+Finally, TD Cowen upgraded shares of Salesforce from a “hold” rating to a “buy” rating and upped their price objective for the company from $380.00 to $400.00 in a research note on Friday, January 17th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating, thirty-one have given a buy rating and four have assigned a strong buy rating to the stock.
+According to MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $377.63.

 About Representative Bresnahan